 - Advertising generally suits relatively simple messages best.

 - The form of the advertisement may limit what you can say.
-For example, web adverts work best if your message can be boiled down to three or four words.
+For example, web adverts work best if your message can be boiled down to a few powerful words.

 - Your advertisement and the media in which it appears must suit your image.